Hearing New Zealand Hamilton – Is a Not-For- Profit

 Demonstration of the following devices can be done via appointment;

-- Sales of Various Assistive listening devices, compatible with telephones
+- Sales of Various Assistive listening devices.

 - Demonstration of Telephones, Alarm clocks, Door bells etc

 By Appointment – visits to Rest Homes & Home visits if or when necessary.